Spark students’ imaginations, encourage wonder and discover new worlds

 A wide range of experiences is available, each designed for specific ages and types of learners.

 Summer Escapes are highly engaging gallery experiences designed to energize your student group’s summer visit to the DIA.
-Some of our popular topics are: Time Travel, Art of the Selfie, Ewww That’s Gross, Girl Power, Cool Dudes, Heroes and Villains, and Boo!
-Designed for students in PreK through 12th Grade.
+Some of our popular topics are: Time Travel, Art of the Selfie, What’s that?, Master Builders, Science by Design, and Heroes and Villains.
+All are designed for students in Pre-K through 12th Grade.
 Perfect for multi-age groups including summer camps, summer schools, and scout groups.

 Once booked, a DIA Gallery Teacher will contact you to help you select the perfect escape for your group.
 Book as a Guided Field Trip and indicate “Summer Escapes” in the special needs section.